Belarusian diaspora: Latvia

-According to the latest Latvian population census, currently there are 76,600 Belarusians in the country, who form 3.5 per cent of the total population of Latvia; 41,300 of them have non-citizen status.
+According to the latest Latvian population census, currently there are 57 319 (2022) Belarusians in the country, who form 3.5 per cent of the total population of Latvia; 41,300 of them have non-citizen status.
 The majority of Belarusians live in large towns such as Riga, Daugavpils, Liepāja, Ventspils, and Jelgava as well as in small towns of the Latgale region.
 About 70 per cent of the students at the Riga Janka Kupala School are ethnic Belarusians.
 The republic of Belarus has assisted in the development of this school since many Belarusian citizens reside in, and attend the school in Riga.
+In February 2024, it became known that the Janka Kupala is going to be liquidated by August 2024.
 Latvia has a number of Belarusian public organisations with goals to promote the Belarusian culture, language and traditions, to preserve the national identity of the Belarusians in Latvia.
 These Belarusian organizations hold events to promote the traditions, culture and language of Belarus.

 Lithuania

-According to censuses of the early 20th century, Belarusians consisted a majority in the region of Vilnius.
-As the capital of the Grand Duchy of Lithuania, the city has historically been the centre of Belarusian cultural life.
-In 1939 the region of Vilnius was transferred to Belarus, but later was given away to the Republic of Lithuania.
-Nowadays there is only a small Belarusian minority in Lithuania, consisting primarily of Soviet-era migrants and post-Soviet emigres, including political refugees.
+There is a sizeable Belarusian minority in Lithuania today, consisting of Soviet-era migrants and post-Soviet arrivals, including political refugees.
+According to Lithuania's migration authorities, over 62,000 Belarusian nationals lived in the country in 2024.
 The Belarusian and Polish-Lithuanian communities sought more representation in the Lithuanian government, as well the mass movement of Belarusian contract labourers via Poland into Western Europe in the 2000s.